Quentin Tarantino's unrealized projects: Justified: City Primeval

 In February 2022, Tarantino was set to direct an episode or two of Justified: City Primeval, since he is a fan of Elmore Leonard, the creator of the show's characters.
-Tarantino has taken inspiration from Leonard in Tarantino's own works, but April 2022, Tarantino was confirmed to not be directing episodes of the series.
+Tarantino has taken inspiration from Leonard in Tarantino's own works, but by April 2022, Tarantino was confirmed to not be directing episodes of the series.

 The Movie Critic

-In March 2023, it was reported that Tarantino had completed a script titled The Movie Critic.
-The protagonist was based on a movie reviewer who wrote for a pornographic magazine and to be played by a male American actor in his thirties.
-The character writes for a fictional magazine The Popstar Pages and the film takes place in California in 1977.
+In November 2022, Tarantino announced plans to shoot an eight-episode television series in 2023; later revealing this project to be The Movie Critic, which he had adapted into a feature script before deciding not to pursue the project in either format.
+The title The Movie Critic first surfaced in March 2023 when it was reported to be Tarantino's tenth and final film.
+The protagonist was based on a real-life movie reviewer who wrote for a pornographic magazine and was to be played by a male American actor in his thirties.
+The character writes for a fictional magazine The Popstar Pages and takes place in California in 1977.
 The project was scheduled to begin filming in the fall of 2023 but delayed due to the 2023 SAG-AFTRA strike.
-Tarantino also had a meeting with Olivia Wilde.
+Tarantino also met with Olivia Wilde about potentially starring in the film.
 One sequence was reported to film in 2024 to take advantage of $20 million in California Film Commission tax credits with full production beginning in early 2025.
 By April 2024, while Tarantino was writing the script for The Movie Critic, it had morphed into a continuation of the Cliff Booth character from Once Upon a Time in Hollywood (2019), with Brad Pitt set to reprise his role, prior to the project's cancellation.
-In April 2025, it was reported that David Fincher had been hired to direct a sequel to Once Upon a Time in Hollywood, with Netflix acquiring the script from Tarantino, and that Pitt would be reprising his role as Cliff Booth, and Leonardo DiCaprio was in talks to reprise his role as Rick Dalton.
-In an August 2025 interview with The Hollywood Reporter, he explained that The Movie Critic "would have been a spiritual sequel to Once Upon a Time in Hollywood, but there were no crossover characters, Cliff Booth was never in The Movie Critic".
+However, in an August 2025 podcast appearance, he explained that The Movie Critic "would have been a spiritual sequel to Once Upon a Time in Hollywood, but there were no crossover characters, Cliff Booth was never in The Movie Critic".
+He added: "I was so excited about the writing, but I wasn't really that excited about dramatizing what I wrote once we were in pre-production."